psu13/mutable-hakyll/posts/measurement.md

 p_1 = { |c_1|^2 \over |c_0|^2 + |c_1|^2 } .
 $$

-We have seen this rule before, in [part 1](./mechanics.html), but this time I normalized the probabilities like a good boy (so that they add up to 1).
+We have seen a version of this rule before, in [part 1](./mechanics.html), but this time I normalized the probabilities like a good boy (so that they add up to 1).

 One last puzzle that should be bothering you is the question of whether we can represent